John Rathgeber

 About Me

 Hi!
-I'm John, a sophomore at Brown University, originally from Madison, Wisconsin, pursuing a dual concentration in Mathematics-Computer Science and Music.
+I'm John, a rising junior at Brown University, originally from Madison, Wisconsin, pursuing a double concentration in Mathematics-Computer Science and Music.
 I'm passionate about how logic, creativity, and innovation come together to solve problems in Computer Science.

 Outside of classes, I do Competitive Programming to hone my critical thinking and coding skills.
 When I'm not coding, you can find me at the piano practicing my repertoire or composing my own music.
 My favorite composers are Chopin, Mozart, Beethoven, Bach, and Joplin.
 I also enjoy going to the gym, playing tennis, and reading in my free time.

-I am most proficient in C++ and Python, but I also have experience with languages like Java, Javascript, and SQL.
-From my previous internships, I have gained valuable skills in problem-solving, working as a team, and project organization which I am excited to apply during my upcoming internship as a software engineer at Electronic Theatre Controls.
+I am most skilled in C++ and Python, but I also have experience with languages like Java, Javascript, and SQL.
+From my previous internships, I have gained valuable skills in problem-solving, working as a team, and project organization which I am currently applying at my internship as a software engineer at Electronic Theatre Controls.
 As an aspiring software engineer, I look forward to further honing my skills and contributing to impactful projects this summer.

 If you'd like to connect, collaborate, or chat, please don't hesitate to reach out.
 Thank you for visiting my website!